JaimeQuezadaJr/rag-env/README.md

 **Real-World Applications**: This RAG architecture can be extended to power enterprise knowledge bases, legal document analysis, academic research assistants, customer support chatbots with documentation, and internal company wikis.
 The ability to query large document collections with source citations makes it valuable for any scenario requiring accurate, traceable information retrieval.

+**Business Applications & Benefits**: For businesses, this technology can transform how teams access and utilize organizational knowledge.
+Key business use cases include:

+- **Employee Onboarding**: New hires can instantly query company policies, procedures, and training materials instead of searching through multiple documents
+- **Customer Support**: Support teams can quickly find answers in product documentation, FAQs, and troubleshooting guides, reducing response times and improving customer satisfaction
+- **Compliance & Legal**: Legal teams can efficiently search through contracts, regulations, and compliance documents to ensure adherence and answer questions with cited sources
+- **Sales Enablement**: Sales teams can access product specifications, pricing sheets, and competitive analysis documents on-demand during client conversations
+- **Research & Development**: R&D teams can query technical documentation, research papers, and patent filings to accelerate innovation and avoid redundant work

+**Business Value**: By centralizing document knowledge and enabling natural language queries, businesses can reduce time spent searching for information, improve decision-making accuracy, ensure consistent information delivery across teams, and scale knowledge access without proportionally increasing support staff.
+The source citation feature is crucial for businesses as it provides audit trails, builds trust in AI-generated responses, and allows verification of information.

 ## Project Structure

 ```